stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 ## Purpose of a Service Object

 A service object's job is to hold the code for a particular bit of business logic.
 For example, when we process a customer's returned items in the warehouse, we use an instance of `ReturnProcessor` to handle that.
-Unlike the “fat model” style, where a small number of objects contain many, many methods for all necessary logic, using service objects results in many classes, each of which are single purpose.
+Unlike the “fat model” style, where a small number of objects contain many, many methods for all necessary logic, using service objects results in many classes, each of which are [single purpose][srp].

 Where a classic Rails design would add Yet Another Method™ to the nearest ActiveRecord object (in this case, `Shipment`), using service objects allows us to keep all of our code separate and organized.
 This makes it easy to understand, modify, and test our business logic.
 It also alleviates some pain when extracting this code into separate HTTP services.